As golf great Arnold Palmer once said, “Putting is like wisdom, partly a natural gift and partly the accumulation of experience.”

 There’s certainly truth to that, but it’s good to remember that Palmer was in charge of a golf game, rather than a healthcare revenue cycle.

-That’s why we’re devoting multiple blog posts to getting back to the basics, a 101 course in the fundamentals of revenue cycle management strategies and tactics.
+That’s why we’re devoting multiple blog posts to getting back to the basics, a revenue cycle management 101 course covering the fundamentals of RCM strategies and tactics.
 Combined, this information can help you lay the foundation for a stronger overall revenue cycle—one that will not only increase profitability, but will also improve the patient experience.

 First up, let’s get back to basics and talk healthcare billing cycles.
 Here are three fundamental ways you can put the right tools and workflows in place to improve your billing results.

-2. Avoid hazards.
-In golf and in billing, staying away from sandtraps and other hazards is key to success.
+In golf and in billing, staying away from sand traps and other hazards is key to success.
 For your practice, that means making sure you’re putting your resources to work in the right ways and steering clear of the common mistakes that billing teams make.
 Three areas to review:

 While he wasn’t worried about patient payments or insurance denials, there’s no doubt Palmer was one of golfing’s best.
 He was also a pretty smart guy who said something else applicable to your revenue cycle: “The road to success is always under construction.”